 Gives you an insight into other cultures

-When you play an instrument, you will mostly likely learn how to play different types of music.
+When you play an instrument, you will most likely learn how to play different types of music.
 This enables you to play music from other cultures, and discover how music plays a big part in specific cultures.
 It’s useful to learn about unfamiliar cultures, and music can be a wonderful way of doing this.

 Therapeutic Benefits of Playing a Musical Instrument: Expert Opinion – Dave Thorpe, Nordoff Robbins